Akpayanga/edureka-learning/README.md

+#Edureka learning.
-#Edureka learning. #This is where I am practicing and learning with Edureka
+#This is where I am practising and learning with Edureka